benoit-dubreuil/fiber-config-generator/doc/research.md

 ![Erroneous V shape with 3 anchors](img/sim_gen__v_shape__bad.png)

-Unfortunately, through trial and error, generating a simple "V" shaped bundle with three anchors seems impossible.
+Unfortunately, through trial and error, generating a simple V-shaped bundle with three anchors seems impossible.
 The image above is an example of the resulting output.

 ```python